 Atlin, Photo SimonSees.com

-Atlin has arguably the most compelling setting of any community in the province, nestled on the shore of British Columbia’s largest natural lake.
-At the southwest corner of the lake, Llewellyn Glacier gently melts, spreading sediments into the water, which produces a soothing aquamarine result.
-Opportunities for fishing and boating are plentiful in the regions’ many lakes.
-Anglers can fish right off the towns’ dock, where rainbow trout, arctic grayling, and northern pike are plentiful.
+Atlin is in the very northwest corner of Northern British Columbia and has arguably the most compelling setting of any community in the province, nestled on the shore of British Columbia’s largest natural lake.
+At the southwest corner of Atlin Lake, Llewellyn Glacier gently melts, spreading sediments into the water, which produces a soothing aquamarine result.
+Opportunities for fishing and boating are plentiful in the region’s many lakes.
+Anglers can fish right off the town’s dock, where rainbow trout, arctic grayling, and northern pike are plentiful.

 Atlin Provincial Park offers over 300,100 hectares of serene and varied topography for self-reliant outdoor enthusiasts.
 You can observe blue and ruffed grouse, otters, gulls and even white-tailed ptarmigan as you scale a mountain.
-The fun doesn’t stop in the Winter.
+In the winter the fun doesn’t stop.
 With 5,000 sq km (1,950 sq mi), and over 300 runs at 1,800 m (5,000 ft), this region offers skiers and snowboarders some amazing terrain.
 Cross-country skiing has also become popular with locals and visitors alike.